Rudolf Nureyev: Repertoire

-Dance partnerships
+Dance partners

 Yvette Chauviré of the Paris Opera Ballet often danced with Nureyev; he described her as a "legend".
-(Chauviré attended his funeral with French dancer and actress Leslie Caron.)
+Chauviré attended his funeral with French dancer and actress Leslie Caron.

 At the Royal Ballet, Nureyev and Margot Fonteyn became long-standing dance partners.
 Nureyev once said of Fonteyn, who was 19 years older than him, that they danced with "one body, one soul".
 Together Nureyev and Fonteyn premiered Sir Frederick Ashton's ballet Marguerite and Armand, a ballet danced to Liszt's Piano Sonata in B minor, which became their signature piece.
 Kenneth MacMillan was forced to allow them to premiere his Romeo and Juliet, which was intended for two other dancers, Lynn Seymour and Christopher Gable.
 Films exist of their partnership in Les Sylphides, Swan Lake, Romeo and Juliet, and other roles.
 They continued to dance together for many years after Nureyev's departure from the Royal Ballet.
 Their last performance together was in Baroque Pas de Trois on 16 September 1988 when Fonteyn was 69, Nureyev was aged 50, with Carla Fracci, aged 52, also starring.

 He celebrated another long-time partnership with Eva Evdokimova.
 They first appeared together in La Sylphide (1971) and in 1975 he selected her as his Sleeping Beauty in his staging for London Festival Ballet.
 Evdokimova remained his partner of choice for many guest appearances and tours across the globe with "Nureyev and Friends" for more than fifteen years.

 During his American stage debut in 1962, Nureyev also partnered with Sonia Arova at New York City's Brooklyn Academy of Music.
 In collaboration with Ruth Page's Chicago Opera Ballet, they performed the grand pas de deux from Don Quixote.